georgia-tech-db/evadb/api-docs/source/contribute/debugging.rst

    }

 You can modify the fields of the above JSON file as follows:

     ``name``: It is the reader-friendly name to appear in the Debug launch configuration dropdown.

     ``type``: The type of debugger to use for this launch configuration.

     ``program``: The executable or file to run when launching the debugger.
     In the above example, test_integration.py will be executed by the debugger.

     ``env``: Here you specify the environment variables.
 In the above example, the path for the conda environment for Eva has been specified.

-Using these configurations, the debugger can be executed both locally as well as on the remote server.
+Using these configuration variables, you can run the debugger both locally as well as on a remote server.